Filter Options

 What are the pros and cons of a private trip in Uganda?

 “An obvious advantage of booking a private safari rather than joining a group tour is that you have greater autonomy when it comes to your travel dates and itinerary.
 Once on the road, it allows you the freedom to make day-to-day decisions about the timing and duration of activities rather than having to go with the flow.
 And on a private safari, there is no risk of being matched with incompatible strangers who spoil your holiday or have clashing agendas.
 Private safaris are particularly recommended to keen photographers, ardent bird-watchers and others with niche interests.
 There are no major negatives associated with a private safari.
 However, especially for single travelers, a private safari will generally be much more expensive than a group tour.
 The main additional costs are associated with road transport, which works out more cheaply split between several people.
-Solo travelers on a private safari will also need to pay single supplements on accommodation (which might be avoidable if they join a group safari and are prepared to share a room).”
+Solo travelers on a private safari will also need to pay single supplements on accommodations (which might be avoidable if they join a group safari and are prepared to share a room).”

 1